gvwilson/teachtogether.tech/_lessons/pck.md

 nested loops) the differences become larger.

 [[Wein2017a](#CITE)] studied people using a tool that allowed them to switch between blocks and text for programming.
 They found that learners tend to migrate from blocks to text over time, but when learners shifted from text to blocks, their next action was to add a new type of command.
 This may be because browsing available commands is easier with blocks, or because blocks make syntax errors with unfamiliar new commands impossible.
 The authors say, "While it is often claimed that blocks-based programming environments offer the advantage of reducing syntax errors, our findings suggest that blocks also offer information about what is possible in the space and provide a low-stakes means of exploring unfamiliar code."
-New tools like [Stride](https://www.greenfoot.org/frames/) are trying to smooth the transition between blocks and text even further; when combined with programming notebooks like [Jupyter](http://jupyter.org/) and [Stencila](http://stenci.la/), they may eventually eliminate the distinction altogether.
+New tools like [Stride][stride] are trying to smooth the transition between blocks and text even further; when combined with programming notebooks like [Jupyter][jupyter] and [Stencila][stencila], they may eventually eliminate the distinction altogether.

 > **Harder Than Necessary**
 >